 Virgin customers who want to watch Sky HD channels must pay another £7 a month.

 We think this is pretty shocking overcharging, but as both providers are doing it, it's likely to continue.

-Because of the slightly lower cost of their premium HD pack, and the higher number of channels available both with and without it, Sky are the clear HD winners.
+Because they include the HD versions of their premium channels for Sky Q customers, and the consolation for Sky+ customers that the premium HD pack costs slightly less for them than for Virgin customers - and because of the higher number of channels available both with and without it, Sky are the clear HD winners.

 As might be obvious from the above, competition between Sky and Virgin for the Sky Sports channels is fierce.